 - The Walking Dead Vol. 8: Made to Suffer by Robert Kirkman – Ashar’s latest comic book read.
 She’s almost always got comic books going!

 - Game Show Network – Doesn’t every family binge-watch Family Feud with Steve Harvey?
 No?
 Just us?

 - Stuff You Missed in History Class – This is a podcast series we all like to listen to.
-This month, Sarah and I listened to one on eclipses.
+This month, Ashar and I listened to one on eclipses.

 - The Big Bang Theory – Comedy for nerds that we all love.

-- I Now Pronounce You Chuck and Larry – Sarah laughed and laughed through this!
+- I Now Pronounce You Chuck and Larry – Ashar laughed and laughed through this!